Nine Sols

-Nine Sols (Note: 九日) is a 2024 action-platform game developed and published by Red Candle Games.
-The game is set in an Asian fantasy-inspired futuristic world which Red Candle Games describes as "taopunk", a combination of Taoism and cyberpunk, stating that “[they] had a clear goal of combining Taoism with cyberpunk, melding sci-fi elements with Eastern mythology."
-In gameplay, combat emphasizes the player deflecting attacks from enemies to build up energy to perform special attacks.
-It features a hand-drawn animation style.
-The game was released on Microsoft Windows and macOS on May 29, 2024, which was followed by home console ports on November 26.
-On the same day, a major patch was released, introducing a boss rush style gamemode called "battle memories".
+Nine Sols is a 2024 action-platform game developed and published by Red Candle Games.
+The game is set in an Asian fantasy-inspired futuristic world which Red Candle Games describes as "taopunk", a combination of Taoism and cyberpunk, stating that they "had a clear goal of combining Taoism with cyberpunk, melding sci-fi elements with Eastern mythology."
+The game features its own hand-drawn animation style, and was released on Microsoft Windows and macOS on May 29, 2024, followed by home console ports on November 26.
+On the same day, a major patch was released, introducing a boss rush style game mode called "battle memories".